clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 ### 6. Preview Deployments

 The best part: Every PR branch gets a preview URL **before** merging to production.
 We review changes BEFORE they go live, and production deploys only after approval.
+Goose even configured automatic cleanup (7-day TTL for old previews)—zero maintenance required.

 ## The Only Manual Step